 - Stuff the hollowed tomatoes with 2 Tablespoons of the filling in each one.
 Place in a shallow platter.
 Cover with plastic wrap.
 Refrigerate for 4 hours or more.

-- Serve cold.
+- Serve chilled.
 Garnish with lettuce strips or freshly chopped parsley.